tdauth/dmdf/README.md

 Trigger editor integration means that the trigger editor of the World Editor can be used instead of vJass code.
 GUI triggers make it easier for non-programmers to define some logic of the game.
 To provide the trigger editor integration, the two files `TriggerData.txt` and `TriggerStrings.txt` have to be generated.
-The files `src/TriggerData/TriggerData.txt` and `src/TriggerData/TriggerStrings.txt` are automatically merged by the program wc3converter to generate the files `UI/TriggerData.txt` and `UI/TriggerStrings.txt` in the MPQ archive War3Mod.mpq.
+The files `src/TriggerData/TriggerData.txt` and `src/TriggerData/TriggerStrings.txt` are automatically merged by the program wc3converter to generate the files `UI/TriggerData.txt` and `UI/TriggerStrings.txt` in the directory `War3Mod.mpq`.

 The tool wc3converter is provided by the project [wc3lib](https://github.com/tdauth/wc3lib).
 It can be used the following way to create a new trigger data file: